yacitus/SSAuction/frontend/README.md

 # Fixed?

 # 2020 Winter League Urgent Features
-- display the (head of the) auto-nomination queue in the auction page

 # MVP Unfinished Features
 - when a year_range is displayed (main page, auction page under auction info) where both ends of the range are the same (eg. "2020-2020-BL"), convert it to just one year for display ("2020-BL"——use last 7 characters of range string)